Tapas Walking Tour of Barcelona City Centre

 The maximum number of people on the tour is fifteen.
 However, the guide explained that he had never done a tour with more than approximately five people.

-A Tapas Evening Walking Tour of Barcelona is a great introduction to the city.
+A tapas evening walking tour of Barcelona gives you an interesting and informative introduction to the city.
 The price of the ticket is justified by the personal service and the amount of food and drink on offer.
 The small group size and friendly guide allow the group to feel chatty and relaxed - which is always important when eating and drinking together.